linha00/Treasurescape/README.md

 ```
 2. Fork and clone the project
 3. Navigate into the project dir using cd
-4. install any nessessory dependency
+4. Install any nessessory dependency
 ```bash
 npm install expo
 npm install react-hook-form
 ```
-5. start the program
+5. Start the program
 ```bash
 npm start
 ```
-6. scan the QR code or key in the url into expo go app on your phone / simulator
+6. Scan the QR code or key in the url into expo go app on your phone / simulator

 ## Branches
-1. main - the barebone skeleton of the app
+1. Main - the barebone skeleton of the app
 2. AWS-backend - AWS amplify installed and linked to AWS server